Add VPN Profiles

 2. Depending on your selection, you can Add Exceptions to steer traffic inside or outside the tunnel.
 You can enter comma-separated IPs, domains, and network spaces.

-When Split DNS is chosen, DNS names matching the configured DNS Names will be routed over the encrypted Secure Client connection for resolution.
-Any that do not match the configured DNS Names are routed via the local physical interface for the resolution.
+Split DNS traffic: Route DNS names matching the configured DNS Names over the encrypted VPN connection.
+Any names that do not match the configured DNS Names are resolved through the local physical interface.

 4. Click Next to configure the Cisco Secure Client.